 (3) &#x27;Other' includes non-lending asset exposures.
-September 2015 includes an RBNZ overlay adjustment required to maintain a minimum risk profile of the NZ Agri portfolio.

 (4) The replacement cost associated with derivatives transactions as at 30 September 2015 includes the gross derivative credit exposure amount.
-In accordance with APS110 Capital Adequacy, this has been revised from 31 December 2015 to exclude potential future credit exposures.
+In accordance with APS 110 Capital Adequacy, this has been revised from 31 December 2015 to exclude potential future credit exposures.